amirqasemi74/react-store/README.md

-# react-over
+# react-store

-React-over is a library for better state managment in react hooks new world.
+React-store is a library for better state managment in react hooks new world.